The Georgian Style Home:

 If you love these homes from our collection – or the red brick residence in Driving Miss Daisy or the spacious house in the Home Alone movies – then the Georgian style is perfect for you.

 Top: This 4-bedroom Georgian house has all the elements of a classic Georgian home design when viewed from the curb, creating an impressive and stately presence.
 Bottom: Once inside, you'd see that the designer has adapted the classic Georgian floor plan to work well for today’s active family.
-At just over 2460 living square feet, while the home still has a center hall and flanking rooms, the rear of the floor plan takes advantage of an open layout design creating plenty of space for family and friends to relax – as well as lots of space for outdoor living – and a 3-car garage (Plan #196-1023).
+At just over 2460 living square feet, while the home still has a center hall and flanking rooms, the rear of the floor plan takes advantage of an open layout design, creating plenty of space for family and friends to relax – as well as lots of space for outdoor living – and a 3-car garage (Plan #196-1023).